Distributing closed-source frameworks with SPM

 name: "MyLib",

-path: "Sources/MyLib.xcframework")
+path: "Sources/MyLib.xcframework"

 ]

-.
-This should make the package valid.
+to make the package build.

 dependencies: [